50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Proton Mail

 The world's largest encrypted email provider.
 Founded by CERN scientists.
-100+ million accounts.
+100+ million Proton accounts.
 Swiss jurisdiction, end-to-end encryption, zero-access architecture.

 Replaces: Gmail, Outlook, Google Workspace Business from $7.99/user/mo